 Can I insulate a garage door?
 Yes, both new and existing garage doors can be insulated.
 If you’re replacing an existing garage door, brand new insulated garage doors have R-values from R-6 to R-19.
-For existing doors, garage door insulation kits made of foam or reflective barriers are an easy way to add insulation to your existing garage door.
+It’s easy to add insulation to existing doors with garage door insulation kits made of foam or reflective barriers.

 Why you need to insulate your garage door